omznc/nrush/README.md

 	- Specify a maximum semver range to update to.
 Choose either `major`, `minor`, or `patch`.
 Default is `major`.
     - This currently does nothing.

-By executing `nrush` without any arguments or commands, a list of updatable packages will be displayed, and you'll be prompted to install them._.
+By executing `nrush` without any arguments or commands, a list of updatable packages will be displayed, and you'll be prompted to install them.

 ## Purpose